Project

 Office of Planning, Research, and Evaluation; Administration for Children and Families

-JBA will administer the project in partnership with the Centers for American Indian and Alaska Native Health at the University of Colorado Anschutz Medical Campus We will—
+We will administer the project in partnership with the Centers for American Indian and Alaska Native Health at the University of Colorado Anschutz Medical Campus, including—

-• Convene an expert circle of practitioners and researchers in home visiting and tribal human services
+• Convening an expert circle of practitioners and researchers in home visiting and tribal human services

-• Recommend study designs, methodologies, and principles to use within the project and in future research and evaluation in Indigenous home visiting settings
+• Recommending study designs, methodologies, and principles to use within the project and in future research and evaluation in Indigenous home visiting settings

-• Propose a plan for selecting research-practice partnerships that engage in evaluations of shared interest
+• Proposing a plan for selecting research-practice partnerships that engage in evaluations of shared interest

-• Promote the funded partnership opportunities with prospective research entities and programs
+• Promoting the funded partnership opportunities with prospective research entities and programs

-• Engage programs in identifying priority topics for the cross-site study to be conducted by JBA
+• Engaging programs in identifying priority topics for the cross-site study

-• Report on experiences initiating and sustaining research-practice collaborations
+• Reporting on experiences initiating and sustaining research-practice collaborations

 CIRCLE-HV is one of several federally supported projects contributing to the Maternal, Infant, and Early Childhood Home Visiting Program learning agenda.
 JBA also leads the Tribal Evaluation Institute and the Multi-Site Implementation Evaluation of Tribal Home Visiting.